miniplane/screendream/src/github.com/sm0ken/screendream/README.md

 ## TODO for later:

-- [ ] persistant playlist between restarting (both program and computer)
+- [ ] persistent playlist between restarting (both program and computer)
 - [ ] research protocol for local file streaming
 - [ ] write client for local streaming if necessary